-After an hour long drive from Senaru to Sembalun, we started our hike at around 8:30 AM.
+After an hour-long drive from Senaru to Sembalun, we started our hike at around 8:30 AM.
 I tend to be in the back of the group whenever I do a hike, and this was no different.
-The first day consisted of steady uphill climb, and my back was drenched with sweat after about 15 minutes.
+The first day consisted of a steady uphill climb, and my back was drenched with sweat after about 15 minutes.
 When we took a break, Rob gave our group Beng-Bengs, a chocolate bar similar to a Kit-Kat.
 I was an immediate fan and devoured it.

 Our porters were outstanding.
-They carried 80- to 100-pound loads on their shoulders and leapt ahead of us on flip-flops.
+They carried 80- to 100-pound loads on their shoulders and leaped ahead of us on flip-flops.
 Out of curiosity, I tried lifting one of the porters’ bundles and could barely get it off the ground.
 My hiking mates and I never had to worry about food or drinks since our porters and Rob would have meals, coffee, tea, and cold drinks ready whenever we arrived at a rest point.
-The meals ranged from mie goreng (fried noodles), nasi goreng (fried rice), and pancakes.
+The meals ranged from Mie Goreng (fried noodles), nasi goreng (fried rice), and pancakes.
 I was amazed that they made such delicious food with just a small gas flame.
 Rob also made sure we had plenty of water every day.

 While at a rest point on the first day, a guide played Ed Sheeran’s “Thinking Out Loud” on his speakers.
 A couple of British guys and I burst out laughing when we heard the lyrics, “When your legs don’t work like they used to before.”
 Too real, man.